kieladriano/ImageClassification/README.md

 # Image Classification using Convolutional Neural Networks

-Classify the box images whether it is a 'good' or a 'bad'using Convolutional Neural Networks (CNN) while discussingthe CNN models used and model selection process.
+The objective of this exercise is to classify the box images whether it is a 'good' or a 'bad'using Convolutional Neural Networks (CNN).
+We will also be discussing the CNN models used and model selection process to come up with the solution.

 ## Installation